Islington

 Table Chart PROFILE FAQ

-Population growth drivers in Islington are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Islington are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population for the Islington statistical area (Lv2) is around 2,378.
-This reflects a growth of 352 people since the 2021 Census, which reported a population of 2,026.
-The change was inferred from AreaSearch's resident population estimate of 2,319 based on ERP data release by ABS in June 2024 and an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 3,349 persons per square kilometer, placing Islington (SA2) in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 17.4% since the 2021 census exceeded both the non-metro area's 5.7% and SA3 area's growth rate.
-This growth was primarily driven by overseas migration contributing approximately 37.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Islington's population is estimated at around 2,379 as of Feb 2026.
+This reflects an increase of 353 people since the 2021 Census, which reported a population of 2,026 people.
+The change was inferred from AreaSearch's resident population estimate of 2,319 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This level of population results in a density ratio of 3,350 persons per square kilometer, placing Islington in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 17.4% growth since the 2021 census exceeded Rest of NSW's 5.9%.
+Population growth was primarily driven by overseas migration contributing approximately 37.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Based on aggregated SA2-level projections, the Islington (SA2) is expected to grow by an above median rate nationally, with an increase of 430 persons projected by 2041.
-This reflects a total growth of 13.3% over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+With demographic trends considered, Islington is expected to grow by 421 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.1% in total over the 17 years.

 Frequently Asked Questions - Population